blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Magic Initiate (requires at least 15 INT)
 You've learned the theory behind arcane and have learned to fuel weak magic with your blood.
-You are proficient in arcana and may expend a hit die to cast the prestidigitation cantrip found in the spell compendium volume 1.
+You are proficient in arcana and may expend a stamina_die to cast the prestidigitation cantrip found in the spell compendium volume 1.

 ### Fey Ancestry (requires at least 15 WIS)